PYxMAFIA/remix-of-techsoc-website-design/README.md

 - `NEXT_PUBLIC_API_BASE=https://your-api.example.com` (optional — leave blank if app uses hardcoded data or in-app API routes)

 Render will provide a `PORT` environment variable; `next start` uses it automatically.

+Important: Ensure Render runs the build step before starting.
+If you see "Could not find a production build" in logs, set the Build Command exactly as above and confirm the Build Succeeded step in Render's dashboard.
+Also set the Node version to 18.x in Render settings or rely on the `engines.node` field in `package.json` (already added).